4D-Editor: Interactive Object-level Editing in Dynamic Neural Radiance Fields via Semantic Distillation: Experiments

 \subsection{Ablation Studies}

-\textbf{Recursive Selection Refinement.} For accurate object segmentation in dynamic NeRF, it is essential to utilize a 2D-4D feature matching technique that matches marked features with the distilled semantic features in volumetric space.
+\textbf{Recursive Selection Refinement.} For accurate object segmentation in hybrid semantic radiance field, it is essential to utilize a 2D-4D feature matching technique that matches marked features with the distilled semantic features in volumetric space.
 As depicted in Fig.~\ref{fig:ablation_refinement}, we evaluate three different methods: (1) Average feature, (2) K-Means clustered features \cite{goel2023interactive}, and (3) Recursive selection refinement (our method).
 Fig.~\ref{fig:ablation_average_feature} illustrates ineffective feature matching resulting from the limited capability of average features to extract meaningful features.
-K-Means clustered features only remove part of object as shown in Fig.~\ref{fig:ablation_depth_1}, leading to artifacts(e.g., remaining legs).
+K-Means clustered features only remove part of object as shown in Fig.~\ref{fig:ablation_depth_1}, leading to artifacts(\textit{e.g.}, remaining legs).
 However, our proposed recursive selection refinement improves the precise of feature matching and achieves near perfect removal, as demonstrated in Fig.~\ref{fig:ablation_depth_3}-\ref{fig:ablation_depth_30}.

 Table~\ref{table:points_in_each_iteartion} presents the number of newly added valid points and the total number of possible points in each recursion.
 We can see that when the recursive number reaches $20$, almost all points belonging to the target is selected and ultimately converged to $3.24M$.
-We also studied the effect of different recursive number on mIoU and mAcc in Table~\ref{table:iou_acc}.
+We also studied the effect of different recursive number on IoU and Acc in Table~\ref{table:iou_acc}.
 We can find that as the number of recursive number $K$ increases, the object segment accuracy also improves, ultimately converging to around $93\%$.
-(See more analysis in supplementary material).
+(See more analysis in supplementary material Sec.
+E).